 Environment

 We study how we govern water resources to learn what leads to better environmental and social outcomes like improved water quality and more flexible governance arrangements.
-We also study organizations, adaptation, and assessments contributing to broader efforts to track progress and accelerate adaptation.
+We also study adaptation, assessments, and evidence synthesis contributing to broader efforts to evaluate and accelerate adaptation.

 Non-transboundary and Transboundary Water Governance